gopenapi/gopenapi/README.md

 //   tags: [pet]
 ```

-It will be processed into the following data, and you can use it in `gopenapi.conf.js`:
+It will be processed into the following data by function `go.parse()`:

 ```json
 {